To help you dispose of household hazardous waste safely, the City of Ottawa is running several one-day Household Hazardous Waste depots.

 Household Hazardous Waste is any corrosive, flammable or poisonous waste.
 These types of products contaminate water and landfills and should never be poured down the drain or put out with your regular garbage.

-Last year, 17,962 participants dropped off 646 tonnes of material at the City’s household hazardous waste depots.
-This represents an 8% increase in participation and a 16% increase in material collected over 2015 rates.
+Last year, 16,980 participants dropped off 625 tonnes of material at the City’s household hazardous waste depots.
+These participation and material collection rates are consistent with 2016 program rates.

 Products to be dropped off include: (maximum 100 litres by volume)